Japanese Patterns of Design

 It’s an exercise designed to rinse out the body and mind to stay clean physically and spiritually.

-Originally in ancient Shinto, rinse out one’s body in the sea was the norm.
-However, practitioners often gathered around a sacred waterfall and perform a series of prayers and set of calisthenic exercises.
+Originally, rinsing out one’s body in the sea was the norm in ancient Shinto.
+However, practitioners often gathered around a sacred waterfall and performed a series of prayers and a set of calisthenic exercises.

-The followers go after them and do specialized breathing pattern and chant the Shinto prayers, the mantra of Esoteric Buddhism, and sutras.
+The followers go after them, do specialized breathing patterns, and chant the Shinto prayers, the mantra of Esoteric Buddhism, and sutras.

 The Practice of “Nishi no Nozoki”

-The above picture shows the practice of “Nishi no Nozoki” (gaze at the West), practitioners are tied up with straw rope and suspended over the edge of a cliff, face down to have a glimpse of the Buddhist world.
+The above picture shows the practice of “Nishi no Nozoki” (gaze at the West); practitioners are tied up with straw rope and suspended over the edge of a cliff, face down, to glimpse the Buddhist world.

-As you can see the picture above, one practices this test putting his life at the risk.
-It aims to lose a doubt and acquire the Buddha-nature.
-Often asked questions to make a commitment.
+As you can see in the picture above, one practices this test, putting his life at risk.
+It aims to lose doubt and acquire the Buddha-nature.
+Often asked questions to commit.

 Meditation

-Train one’s body in the mountains let practitioners forget their daily chores or worries, but to focus on their physical.
+Train one’s body in the mountains lets practitioners forget their daily chores or worries and focus on their physical.
 What’s difficult about meditation could be one cannot just stop thinking.

 The training can stop one from thinking, the harder the better.